coleifer/peewee/docs/peewee/database.rst

             model_metadata_class = ThreadSafeDatabaseMetadata

-The database can now be swapped safely while running in a multi-threaded environment using the familiar :py:meth:`Database.bind` or :py:meth:`Database.bind_ctx` methods.
+The database can now be swapped safely while running in a multi-threaded environment using the :py:meth:`Database.bind` or :py:meth:`Database.bind_ctx` methods.

 .. _connection_management: